-To analyze the power consumption of your Android*, Windows*, or Linux* platform, run the Intel® SoC Watch collector and view the collection results using Intel VTune Amplifier.
+To analyze the power consumption of your Android*, Windows*, or Linux* platform, run the Intel® SoC Watch collector and view the results using Intel VTune Amplifier.

-Using the data visualization provided by Intel VTune Amplifier, along with the detailed summary reports generated by Intel SoC Watch, a user can measure, debug, and optimize system power consumption.
-Data collection can occur on the system where Intel VTune Amplifier is installed or on a target system.
+Using the data visualization provided by Intel VTune Amplifier, along with the detailed reports generated by Intel SoC Watch, a user can measure, debug, and optimize system power consumption.
+Data collection can occur on the system where Intel VTune Amplifier is installed or on a remote target system.

 The standalone, Intel System Studio, and Intel Parallel Studio versions of the VTune Amplifier all support the import of Intel SoC Watch results.